EricTurner3/CIT313_Spring2018/final2/README.md

-Assignment 5 - Final Project Part 1
+Assignment 5 - Final Project Part 2
 ==========

-This exercise added on to Assignment 4
+This exercise added on to Final Part 1

 ```